MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/design/Plan-for-AppLocker-Policy-Management.md

 **Recently deployed application**

-To support a new application, you must add one or more rules to the existing applocker policy.
+To support a new application, you must add one or more rules to the existing AppLocker policy.

 **Application is no longer supported**

-If your organization has determined that it will no longer support an application that has applocker rules associated with it, the easiest way to prevent users from running the application is to delete these rules.
+If your organization has determined that it will no longer support an application that has AppLocker rules associated with it, the easiest way to prevent users from running the application is to delete these rules.

 **Application is blocked but should be allowed**